Asymptotic stability of 2-domain walls for the Landau-Lifshitz-Gilbert equation in a nanowire with Dzyaloshinskii-Moriya interaction: Introduction

 Then the solution $m$ to \eqref{eq:llg} is global for forward times and there exist 2 gauges $g^{+}, g^{-} \in W^{1,\infty}(\m R_+,G)$, such that,

 Moreover, there exist two gauges $g_\infty^{\pm} \in G$ such that

 \end{theorem}

-As it will be seen from Lemma \ref{lem:y->0}, $\kappa \to 0$ as $t \to +\infty$ and is integrable in time, so that the estimates \eqref{est:conv_m}-\eqref{est:conv_g} yield convergence results.
-Notice that $\kappa$ depends on $h$ alone, whereas $\lambda$ is essentially a coercivity constant, which depends on $\gamma$ (it is related to the closeness of $|\gamma|$ to $1$).
-The decay functions $e^{-\lambda t}$ and $\kappa(t)$ are therefore unrelated, even though in most cases (for example, as soon as $h \to 0$), $\kappa(t) \gg e^{-\lambda t}$.
+In view of the definition \eqref{eq_y_phi}, both assumptions \eqref{eq:ass_Y} and \eqref{def:kappa} are about the applied field $h$.
+As it will be seen from Lemma \ref{lem:kappaL1}, $\kappa(t) \to 0$ as $t \to +\infty$ and is integrable in time, so that the estimates \eqref{est:conv_m}-\eqref{est:conv_g} yield convergence results.
+Notice that $\kappa$ is strongly related to $h$, whereas $\lambda$ is essentially a coercivity constant, which depends on $\gamma$ (it is related to the closeness of $|\gamma|$ to $1$).
+The decay functions $e^{-\lambda t}$ and $\kappa(t)$ are therefore mostly unrelated, even though in most cases (for example, as soon as $h \to 0$), $\kappa(t) \gg e^{-\lambda t}$.
+On the other hand, if $h \le h_0 <0$ is bounded away from $0$ (for some constant $h_0 <0$), then $\kappa$ tends to $0$ with a exponential rate, and so are the convergences in \eqref{est:conv_m}-\eqref{est:conv_g}.

 Theorem \ref{th1} therefore quantifies how and under which condition the structure made of two decoupled domain walls persists over time.
-Assumption \eqref{eq:ass_h_small} ensure that the external magnetic field is not too strong: this is required even for configuration with one domain wall not to be destroyed.
+Assumption \eqref{eq:ass_h_small} ensures that the external magnetic field is not too strong: this is required even for configuration with one domain wall not to be destroyed or for the constant magnetizations $\pm e_1$ to be stable.
 Our second assumption \eqref{eq:ass_Y} states that the free evolution of the center of the domain wall should separate them indefinitely: in order to have asymptotic stability (that is convergence of the gauge $g^\pm$), a requirement of the type $y_* \to +\infty$ is in order.
-It turns out that, for our analysis to work, we need a somewhat stronger integrability condition, which however remains rather mild (see Lemma \ref{lem:y->0}).
+It turns out that, for our analysis to work, we need a somewhat stronger integrability condition, which however remains rather mild (see point 2) of Lemma \ref{lem:y->0}).

 This result is a stability statement for well prepared data, which bear some resemblance with the stability of the sum of decoupled solitons for non linear dispersive model: we refer for example to \cite{MMT02} for the generalised Korteweg-de Vries equation, or to \cite{MMT06} for the nonlinear Schrödinger equation.
-An important difference though, is that in these settings, each soliton bears its own dynamic, which is leading order (solitons are assumed to have distinct speeds), whereas in the present context, the dynamics is determined by the external magnetic field represented by $h$.
+An important difference though, is that in these settings, each soliton brings its own dynamic, which is leading order (solitons are assumed to have distinct speeds), whereas in the present context, the dynamics is determined at the main order by the external magnetic field represented by $h$.

 Our analysis relies on the framework developed in \cite{Cote_Ignat__stab_DW_LLG_DM}, which combines modulation techniques to split the evolution between some geometric parameters (the gauge) and a remainder term; energy estimates to control the remainder; and dynamical arguments (consequence of energy dissipation) for the gauge.